This Dreamy Alaskan Rainforest is a Buffer Against Climate Change

 Unfortunately, the Tongass’ towering trees are under attack.

 A federal policy called the Roadless Rule prevents clearcutting in wildlands across the U.S., including the Tongass.
-Now — while the country’s attention is consumed with a pandemic and a national reckoning with systemic racism — the Trump administration is trying to exempt the Tongass from the Roadless Rule’s protection and open new areas to logging, including centuries-old stands of old-growth trees.
+Now — while the country’s attention is consumed with a pandemic and a national reckoning with systemic racism — the Trump administration has exempted the Tongass from the Roadless Rule’s protection and opened areas to logging, including centuries-old stands of old-growth trees.

 Earthjustice is renewing its decades-long fight to protect this national treasure.
 Read on to find out why protecting the Tongass matters, and.